• Skip to content

 In research published in 2016, when hypothyroid patients received levothyroxine, the extra thyroid hormone promoted carnitine synthesis.
 Yet scientists found that there was still a carnitine deficiency in these patients.
 Researchers hypothesized that, while the increased thyroid hormone increased carnitine synthesis, it also accelerated mitochondrial fatty acid oxidation (similar to what was seen to happen in a hyperthyroid state), which reduced carnitine levels.
 So essentially, more was being produced, but also, more was being excreted, resulting in an ongoing deficiency.
 It turns out that this can cause relative carnitine deficiency, which can result in lingering fatigue (even after thyroid hormone therapy).

-In the 2016 study, 60 patients who were experiencing fatigue were either given L-carnitine (990 mg L-carnitine twice daily) or placebo, for 12 weeks.
+In the 2016 study, 60 patients who were experiencing hypothyroid-related fatigue, were either given L-carnitine (990 mg L-carnitine twice daily) or a placebo, for 12 weeks.
 After 12 weeks, the researchers noted that the group receiving L-carnitine did indeed show improvements in fatigue, with the most significant improvements seen in “brain fatigue.”
 The most significant results were in those younger than 50, those over the age of 50 with high levels of free T3, and those who had hypothyroidism due to a thyroidectomy (who were taking relatively high doses of thyroid hormone).
-(21) Researchers concluded that these populations were more active metabolically (therefore having relative carnitine deficiency).
+Researchers concluded that these populations were more active metabolically (therefore having relative carnitine deficiency).
 Other case-based studies have also shown a benefit from L-carnitine on hypothyroid symptoms.
-(22)

 In my own practice, I see fatigue as the main impairment in my clients, even after thyroid hormone treatment improves their thyroid levels.
-Carnitine supplementation has been a game-changer for many people’s energy levels, brain function and muscle strength.
+Carnitine supplementation has been a game-changer for many people’s energy levels, brain function, and muscle strength.
 This has been the case for my clients, as well as for myself.

 Hypothyroidism and Muscle Weakness

 Why is muscle weakness so common?
-The metabolic effect of inadequate thyroid hormone is definitely partly to blame.
+The metabolic effect of inadequate thyroid hormone is partly to blame.
 T3 is a huge regulator of mitochondrial health.
-Reduced Triiodothyronine (T3) may cause a reduction in muscle energy metabolism, as well as impact the efficiency of normal muscle function.
+Reduced triiodothyronine (T3) may cause a reduction in muscle energy metabolism, as well as impact the efficiency of normal muscle function.
 Thyroxine (T4) deficiency also reduces the body’s ability to make energy.

 Research has also shown that, in hypothyroid patients, there was indeed a trend for muscle carnitine content to be lower than normal, and that carnitine levels improved with thyroid hormone treatment.
-(25)
+[26]

 Carnitine and Other Conditions

-In the last few years, my healing repertoire has expanded, as I’ve been learning how to heal and reverse numerous conditions, in addition to Hashimoto’s.
-I’ll be sharing more in future articles and in upcoming books, but for this article, let’s talk briefly about the carnitine and metabolic connections seen in other conditions.
+In the last few years, my healing repertoire has expanded as I’ve been learning how to heal and reverse numerous conditions, in addition to Hashimoto’s.
+I’ll be sharing more in future articles and upcoming books, but for this article, let’s talk briefly about the carnitine and metabolic connections seen in other conditions.

 Carnitine, Glucose Utilization and Insulin Resistance

 I’ve talked a lot in previous articles about how blood sugar imbalances are extremely common in Hashimoto’s.
 But a fact you may not be aware of is that people with diabetes are up to three times more likely to develop thyroid disease.
-It’s all about each condition’s effect on the body’s metabolism.
+[30] It’s all about each condition’s effect on the body’s metabolism.
 Insulin resistance and blood sugar imbalance occur in the development of type 2 diabetes, and may be associated with a defect in fatty-acid metabolism in muscle and tissue lipid (fat) accumulation.
 Low levels of L-carnitine have been found to be associated with diabetic complications.
-(27)
+[31]

 Since L-carnitine has a central role in fat metabolism and has significant antioxidant properties as well, carnitine supplementation has been investigated as a treatment option in the management of type 2 diabetes.

 Several animal and human studies have found that L-carnitine supplementation has a beneficial effect on whole body glucose utilization.
-It has also been shown to improve type 2 diabetes markers, such as several lipid parameters, as well as lowering oxidative stress.
+[32] It has also been shown to improve type 2 diabetes markers, such as several lipid parameters, as well as lower oxidative stress.
 Clinical trials have shown that some carnitine forms, such as ALCAR, reduce pain and vascular-related symptoms in diabetic patients as well.
-(28)
+[33]

 Carnitine and Constipation